dirkharmsmerbitz/bob/README.md

 ```
 - use of bash functions to encapsulate AWS command line complexity
-- use of functions devops syntax to talk to many servers
+- functional devops, talk to many servers using map
 - easy to adapt and extend

 Examples: